tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Client Tracking Prevention

-Clients SHOULD NOT reuse a session ticket for multiple connections.
-Reuse of a session ticket allows passive observers to correlate different connections.
+Clients SHOULD NOT reuse a ticket for multiple connections.
+Reuse of a ticket allows passive observers to correlate different connections.
-Servers that issue session tickets SHOULD offer at least as many session tickets as the number of connections that a client might use; for example, a web browser using HTTP/1.1 {{RFC7230}} might open six connections to a server.
-Servers SHOULD issue new session tickets with every connection.
-This ensures that clients are always able to use a new session ticket when creating a new connection.
+Servers that issue tickets SHOULD offer at least as many tickets as the number of connections that a client might use; for example, a web browser using HTTP/1.1 {{RFC7230}} might open six connections to a server.
+Servers SHOULD issue new tickets with every connection.
+This ensures that clients are always able to use a new ticket when creating a new connection.

 ## Unauthenticated Operation